htcondor/htcondor/docs/version-history/development-release-series-89.rst

    ID, it will display all jobs running under any nested subdags.
    :ticket:`7483`

+-  Direct job submission in *condor_dagman* now reports warning messages related to job submission (for example, possible typos in submit arguments) to help debug problems with jobs not running correctly.
+   :ticket:`7568`

 Bugs Fixed:

 - Fixed a segfault in the schedd that could happen on some platforms